pmeier/light-the-torch/README.md

 In fact, `ltt` is `pip` with a few added options:

 - By default, `ltt` uses the local NVIDIA driver version to select the correct binary for you.
-You can pass the `--pytorch-computation-backend` / `--pcb` option to manually specify the computation backend you want to use:
+You can pass the `--pytorch-computation-backend` option to manually specify the computation backend you want to use:

   ```shell
   ltt install --pytorch-computation-backend=cu102 torch
   ```

 - By default, `ltt` installs stable PyTorch binaries.
-In addition, PyTorch provides nightly, test, and LTS binaries.
-You can switch the channel you want to install from with the `--pytorch-channel` / `--pch` option:
+In addition, PyTorch provides nightly, test, and long-time support (LTS) binaries.
+You can switch the channel you want to install from with the `--pytorch-channel` option:

   ```shell
   ltt install --pytorch-channel=nightly torch